aj3705/AzureDevOps/restapis/ado-authentication.md

 ## Create web application

+Create the ASP.NET web app and deploy to Azure App Service by following the steps below.

+1. Create an Azure App Service Web App from [Azure portal][4] following the steps below

+   1. Login to Azure portal > Click on Create Resource

-1. Clone or download the repo, [microsoft/azure-devops-auth-samples][3] from github.
+2. Clone or download the repo, [microsoft/azure-devops-auth-samples][3] from github.

    ![clone repo](./clone-repo.PNG)

+3.